-II.
+III.
 MOTIVATION & SCOPE

 The introduction of constexpr has facilitated intuitive compile-time programming.
 However, in <cmath>, only the recently added lerp is currently declared constexpr, thereby artificially restricting what can be done at compile-time within the standard library.
-Nevertheless, from casual inspection of <cmath>, it may not be immediately obvious precisely which functions should be declared constexpr.
-In this paper, we seek an organizing principle which selects functions which are in a sense no more complicated than the elementary arithmetic operations $(+,-,\times,/)$ .
+Furthermore, it is incongruous that, while std::chrono::abs can be used in a constexpr context, the same is not true for std::abs.
+Nevertheless, from casual inspection of <cmath>, it may not be immediately obvious precisely which set of functions should be declared constexpr.
+In this paper, we seek an organizing principle which selects functions which are in a sense no more complicated than the elementary arithmetic operations $(+, -, \times, /)$ .
 This is justified since the latter already support constexpr.